-A Story Of Hashimoto’s Remission
+A Story of Hashimoto’s Remission

-Why Focus On Hashimoto’s?
+Why Focus on Hashimoto’s?

 The easiest answer to this question is that I was diagnosed with Hashimoto’s thyroiditis during a routine physical at age 27.
-As a pharmacist, I was trained about the pathophysiology of diseases, as well therapeutic treatments.
+As a pharmacist, I was trained about the pathophysiology of diseases, as well as therapeutic treatments.
 Our professors always stressed lifestyle interventions to reduce the need for medications and to prevent disease progression.

-In mild cases of most chronic conditions, we were always taught to recommend lifestyle interventions first, followed by medication therapy if the interventions were unsuccessful, or if the patient was not willing to change.
+In mild cases of most chronic conditions, we were always taught to recommend lifestyle interventions first, followed by medication therapy if the interventions were unsuccessful or if the patient was not willing to change.